Tamzin Outhwaite: Further work

 In 2007, Outhwaite appeared in a revival of Boeing Boeing at the Comedy Theatre, as well as the film Cassandra's Dream, which first premiered in June.
 In March 2008, she had a role in the ITV drama series The Fixer.
 In 2009, she played the lead in the sci-fi crime series for the BBC entitled Paradox, which first aired on BBC One on 24 November 2009.
 In 2010, she appeared in Over the Rainbow, a talent show casting for Andrew Lloyd Webber's stage production of The Wizard of Oz.
 That same year, she was a member of the judging panel on the UK television programme Don't Stop Believing broadcast on Channel 5.

 In July 2013, Outhwaite joined the cast of the popular BBC One comedy-drama series New Tricks as DCI Sasha Miller, replacing Amanda Redman as head of the team in the show.
 Outhwaite had earlier appeared in series 9, episode 6 of the show, guest-starring as a different character who is brought to justice at the end of the episode.
 In March 2016, Outhwaite was cast to play Teresa Phillips in a revival of Alan Ayckbourn's How the Other Half Loves at the Theatre Royal Haymarket.
 Outhwaite has done introductory segments of true crime episodes of NBC's Dateline for British television audiences.
 In May 2020, Outhwaite played Indie Hendricks in Dun Breedin, a project by Julie Graham about women who are going through the menopause during lockdown due to the COVID-19 pandemic.
 Because of this, her scenes were filmed at her own house.
 The episodes were uploaded to YouTube weekly.

+In 2020, Outhwaite starred in Philip Franks' West End theatre play "The Haunting of Alice Bowles" (an adaptation of M. R. James' short story "The Experiment").
 In 2021, Outhwaite appeared on The Masked Dancer, masked as Scarecrow.
 She was unmasked in the final and finished in fourth place.

 Personal life

-Outhwaite resides in London.
-From 2006 to 2014, she was married to Welsh actor Tom Ellis, with whom she has two daughters.
+Outhwaite resides in north London.
+From 2006 to 2014, she was married to Welsh actor Tom Ellis, with whom she has a son and daughter.
 In 2013 the pair separated and Outhwaite had filed for divorce which was finalised in April 2014.

 Outhwaite is cousin to Holly Willoughby's husband, Dan Baldwin.

 Outhwaite acts as an ambassador for the Park Theatre in the Finsbury Park area of London.

+In 2026, Outhwaite revealed that she had previously undergone a non-surgical facelift using a course of NeoGen nitrogen plasma treatments.